 After you create a Mock Service with Transactions, you may realize that you need to reuse that Mock Service at a later date.
 Create a Template from the Mock Service to preserve its configuration for future use.

-A Template is created with the same configuration as the Mock Service.
+A template is created with the same configuration as the Mock Service and you can find it in the Mock Service Templates section.